A Vertically Integrated Cannabis Company in the Making. Leveraging Quebec’s Market.

 Farnham, Quebec Facility

 Cannara has secured a 625,000-square-foot facility in Farnham, Quebec, which is 45 minutes away from Montreal.
 The company has recently submitted its evidence package to Health Canada and expects to receive its cultivation license in the near term.

-The indoor, multi-purpose facility will include 500,000 square feet of production space, with capabilities such as cultivation, trimming, curing and extraction, and 100,000 square feet of processing space.
+The indoor, multi-purpose facility is expected to include 500,000 square feet of production space, with capabilities such as cultivation, trimming, curing and extraction, and 100,000 square feet of processing space.

 The company is building out the facility in three phases.
-Phase one construction, which will consist of 170 square feet, is fully-funded and expected to be completed this summer.
+Phase one construction, which is expected to consist of 170 square feet, is fully-funded and expected to be completed in the near term.
 Phase Two and Phase Three construction is anticipated to begin in 2020.
-Until then, Cannara will be leasing 300 square feet to two non-cannabis tenants, which will provide the company with $2 million per year in rental income and covers the carrying cost of the facility.
+Until then, Cannara intends to lease 300 square feet to two non-cannabis tenants, which is expected to provide the company with $2 million per year in rental income and covers the carrying cost of the facility.